What Communication Is and Its Forms

 Dewey emphasises two things: sharing experience (not just transferring information) and mutual change (both parties are modified by the act).
 This is a richer view of communication than the simple sender-receiver model.
 Real communication changes both people, not just the receiver.

-A means of persuasion to influence others for achieving a desired effect.
+Aristotle, in his work on rhetoric, framed communication as a means of persuasion used to influence others and achieve a desired effect.

 Aristotle emphasises purpose.
 Communication is not neutral.
 It has a goal: to influence the receiver.
 This view is uncomfortable for some because it sounds manipulative, but it is honest: most communication has some intent behind it.